-Starting January 2018, a guardian of a child under 18 years of age will receive a provider supplement of 75 euro per month.
-The number of children and who they live with does not affect the eligibility for the provider supplement.
+Starting January 2018, a guardian of a child under 18 years of age was paid a provider supplement of 75 euro per month.
+The number of children and who they lived with does not affect the eligibility for the provider supplement.
 The new amounts from January 2018 are summarized in Table 6.